Monday, July 03, 2017

 - Someone falls to their death and splats on a metal structure.

 Resident Evil: Extinction is almost on par with the original for me.
 The movie is one enjoyable ride.
-Extinction returned the series back to more survival horror roots, the gore and violence are handed out in bucketfuls, the movie is more emotional, the acting is at a series best and the movie is gorgeous to look at thanks to the hiring of Highlander director Russell Mulcahy.
-The biggest issues feel like inconsistent story beats and terrible use of the films villain the Tyrant.
-Still a return to form for the Resident Evil film adaptations.
+Extinction returned the series back to more survival horror roots, the gore and violence are handed out in bucketfuls, the film is more emotional, the acting is at a series best and the movie is gorgeous to look at thanks to the hiring of director Russell Mulcahy of Highlander fame.
+The most significant issues feel like inconsistent story beats and terrible use of the films villain the Tyrant.
+Still a return to form for the Resident Evil film franchise.